This raw and gluten-free cake is deliciously lemony and moist. No bake cake topped with a lemon coconut icing and sweetened purely with fruit.

 - Spread the icing on the base and sprinkle with grated lemon zest from 2 lemons.

-- Enjoy straight away or place in the fridge to firm up and eat within 5 days.
+- Enjoy this raw lemon cake straight away or place in the fridge to firm up and eat within 5 days.

 Equipment: Blender / food processor & 8″ Square dish